9x9go/reviews/player/ReadMe.txt

-The code in this folder is modified from the origibnal source code of EidoGo at http://eidogo.com/source
+The code in this folder is modified from the original source code of Justin Kramer's EidoGo at http://eidogo.com/source

-WGA's version of Eidogo has the following code changes:
+WGA's version of Eidogo has the following minor changes in EidoGo code:
 1. player.css
 Line 251 (under .comments), font-size: 16px;
 Line 411 (under .board-container, height: 250px;